This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Can I use frozen butter?

 Yes!
 To freeze butter, place sticks (unsalted) into freezer bags and seal tightly.
 Butter will keep fresh for up to three months when wrapped in this way.
-To use frozen butter, remove the number of sticks you need from the freezer bag and grated them with a cheese grater.
+To use frozen butter, remove the number of sticks you need from the freezer bag and grate them with a cheese grater.

 Can you freeze cheddar biscuits?